FireflyMigration/firefly-doc/dev-docs/guide/03_An_introduction-to-.NET/Snippets.md

 ﻿
 ### Snippets

-1. Use a snippet to shorten this even more.
+1. Snippet is actually a shortcut to write specific code.
-2. Write the following code, using the “mbox” snippet (write mbox and press Tab twice):
+2. To use snippet we should type the shortcut and press the Tab key twice

+**Sinppet for MessageBox.Show():**

+Inside the Run() method type 'mbox' and press Tab twice Automatically the full call to the method is inserter to the code and the parameter is "Test" is marked.
+You can change the text or press the Enter key to accept it.

 ![Snippet](Snippet.png)
 ```diff
 using System.Windows.Forms;